-COLLECTIVE TERRITORIES is the first of our new programme's projects, we are working with UK artist Danny Treacy on a residency and exhibition.
+AirSpace Gallery is pleased to announce COLLECTIVE TERRITORIES the first of our new programme's projects, we are working with UK artist Danny Treacy on a residency and exhibition.
 A 2-part project exploring memory of space and the significance of space.
+What makes a space special?

 What makes a space personal?